-Most musculoskeletal disorders are chronic conditions; their management presents a number of challenges to GPs who have a particular role in the long-term management of chronic pain and disability.
-12 People present to general practice with other chronic pain conditions, including neuropathic, visceral and widespread pain.
+Most musculoskeletal disorders are chronic conditions; their management presents a number of challenges to GPs who have a particular role in the long-term management of chronic pain and disability.15 People present to general practice with other chronic pain conditions, including neuropathic, visceral and widespread pain.
 Understanding the psychological and social dimensions of chronic pain and disability is a fundamental skill for delivery of good care for people with chronic pain conditions.

 GPs have an important role to play in preventing people with pain from coming to harm from prescribing.
-It is important for them to maintain awareness of the problems and side effects of pain medications including recent guidelines and legislation changes affecting the use of drugs such as opioids and gabapentinoids.
-This includes areas such as over-prescribing of opioids and drug driving legislation.
+It is important for them to maintain awareness of the problems and adverse effects of pain medications, including recent guidelines and legislation changes affecting the use of drugs such as opioids and gabapentinoids.
+This includes areas such as overprescribing of opioids and drug-driving legislation.

 Specific strategies support GPs in safe prescribing practices by minimising exposure and potentially limiting harm.
-These include the monitoring for declining efficacy of DFMs (including opioids), recognising tolerance and avoiding escalation and scheduled reviews of prescribed DFMs for people with pain.
+These include the monitoring for declining efficacy of dependence-forming medications (including opioids), recognising tolerance and avoiding escalation and scheduled reviews of prescribed dependence-forming medications for people with pain.

-Guidance and evidence for treatment choices has changed considerably and we now recognise that for many people with pain, medication has limited value as a long-term therapy and should be used cautiously in a selected cohort of people.
-Ideally, management should be of benefit, evidence informed, patient centered and not cause harm.
+Guidance and evidence for treatment choices has changed considerably and we now recognise that, for many people with pain, medication has limited value as a long-term therapy and should be used cautiously in a selected cohort of people.
+Ideally, management should be of benefit, evidence informed, patient centred and should not cause harm.